 Key benefits of cash flow

-A recent article on FOX Business listed several more reasons why real estate investors should concentrate on adding income-earning, cash-flowing properties to their portfolios:
+A recent article from The Wall Street Journal explains why people may want to add real estate to a retirement portfolio.
+Some of the reasons why real estate investors should concentrate on adding income-earning, cash-flowing properties to their portfolios:

 - Cash flow helps protect investors from economic change and the routine cycles that real estate markets move through.